gaheldev/inflator/README.md

 ## Installation

-Download the latest release for your system [here](https://github.com/gaheldev/inflator/releases/latest/) and copy it to your `vst` or `lv2` folder.
+Download the latest release for your system [here](https://github.com/gaheldev/inflator/releases/latest/) and copy it to your `vst` folder.

 ## Features